Authentication Guide

 • Check if API key is active in your dashboard

-• Confirm key hasn't expired or been disabled
+• Confirm key hasn't been disabled or rotated

 Do's

-• Store in Environment Variables: Never hardcode credentials
+• ✅ Store in Environment Variables: Never hardcode credentials in source code

 Don'ts